yegor256/blog/_posts/2014/aug/2014-08-19-how-to-release-to-maven-central.md

 Make sure your `pom.xml` contains all elements required by Sonatype, explained in [Central Sync Requirements](https://docs.sonatype.org/display/Repository/Central+Sync+Requirements).
-We will release to Sonatype, and they will syncronize all JAR (and not only) artifacts to Maven Central.
+We will deploy to Sonatype, and they will syncronize all JAR (and not only) artifacts to Maven Central.

 ## Register a Project With Sonatype